 The Epstein Saga

-What Predatory Con Artists Actually Do
+What Elite Predators Actually Do

 Over time, the target is no longer simply benefiting from the relationship; they are bound to it.